-- Preheat the oven to 350F/180C.
-Line an 8×8-inch baking pan with parchment paper or aluminum foil, leaving enough overhang on the sides for lifting the cheesecake out of the pan after baking.
+Preheat the oven to 350F/180C.
+Line an 8×8-inch baking pan with parchment paper, leaving enough overhang on the sides for lifting the cheesecake out of the pan after baking.

-- To make the crust: pulse the Oreos (the whole cookie, with their filling) in a food processor or blender until finely ground.
+Pulse the Oreos (the whole cookie, with their filling) in a food processor or blender until finely ground.
 Place the crumbs in a medium bowl and stir in the melted butter.
 Place crumbs in the pan, and gently press with your fingers to form an even layer.
 Bake for 8 minutes.
-Allow to cool completely on a wire rack.
-Meanwhile, prepare the cheesecake filling.
+Allow to cool while you prepare the cheesecake filling.

-- To make the filling: in a mixer fitted with the paddle attachment, beat cream cheese on low-medium speed until smooth, about 2 minutes.
+In a mixer fitted with the paddle attachment, beat cream cheese on low-medium speed until smooth, about 2 minutes.
 Add sugar and beat another 2 minutes.
-Scrape down the sides and the bottom of the bowl as needed.
 Add the eggs, one at a time, until fully combined.
 Add vanilla and sour cream and beat until incorporated and smooth.
-Stir in Oreos.
+Remember to scrape down the sides and the bottom of the bowl.
+Fold in Oreos.

-- Cheesecake tastes best after 24 hours, so it's best to make it a day before, letting it chill overnight.
+Cheesecake tastes best after 24 hours, so it's best to prepare it a day in advance.
 It will keep well in an airtight container in the fridge for several days.

 Now you’re set!
 You have a delicious dessert for all your upcoming get-togethers!
 Speaking from experience these Oreo cheesecake bars are a huge party hit, that is if you can keep all hungry hands off of them before delivering them to your guest!
 I hope you enjoy this tasty treat, let me know in the comments what you think!